 Creating a productive workplace carries enormous significance for your company and your employees.
 It helps:

 The above is just scratching the surface of the benefits productivity will have across any company.
-The truth is, workplace productivity is the key to any organisation's success, whether you're running your own online bakery or a digital magazine.
+Workplace productivity is the key to any organisation's success, whether you're running your own online bakery or a digital magazine.

 So what's contributing to your team's lack of productivity?
 What's killing their drive and ultimately causing your employees—and your company—to be inefficient?
 There are a few main culprits.

-Onboarding is an often over-looked part of building a productive workforce.
-You should use the employee onboarding process as a time to learn about employees—from how they like to work to the tools they use to get the job done.
+Onboarding is an often overlooked part of building a productive workforce.
+You should use the employee onboarding process to learn about employees—from how they like to work to the tools they use to get the job done.
 It's also a chance to set the groundwork for your company expectations.